Investigating the Magnetic Field outside small Accelerator Magnet Analogs via Experiment, Simulation, and Theory: Data and Analysis

-Our data in Fig.\ \ref{fig:all} represents the full range of useful data collection for the quadruple, sextupole, and octupole magnets.
-At distances closer than $\sim$ \SI{5}{cm}, the strong permanent magnets can harm the phone.
-At distances farther than $\sim$ \SI{15}{cm}, the data for the quadrupole, sextupole, and octupole magnet configurations curve up and away from the expected behavior when plotted on a log-log plot.
-Small differences in the dipole moment $m$ of the permanent magnets leads to the dipole moment of the system, which drops off as $\sim 1/r^3$, dominating over the quadrupole, octopole, or hexadecapole moments, which drop off more rapidly as $\sim 1/r^4$, $1/r^5$ and $1/r^6$, respectively.
-By contrast, data taken using the dipole magnet alone (for which no cancellation of moments is necessary) remains consistent with $B \propto 1/r^3$ for distances up to \SI{50}{cm} from the sensor.
+Our data in Fig.\ \ref{fig:all} represent the full range of useful data collection for the quadruple, sextupole, and octupole magnets.
+At distances closer than $\sim$ \SI{5}{cm}, the strong permanent magnets can harm the phone (this distance may be smaller for larger or more powerful magnets; students should be careful not to damage their smartphone).
+For the dipole magnet, measured data remains consistent with $B \propto 1/r^3$ for distances up to \SI{50}{cm} from the sensor.
+By contrast, at distances farther than $\sim$ \SI{15}{cm} the data for the quadrupole, sextupole, and octupole magnet configurations curve up and away from the expected behavior when plotted on a log-log plot.
+Small differences in the dipole moment $m$ of the permanent magnets means the cancellation isn't perfect and leads to a small net dipole moment of the system.
+At large $r$, this remnant dipole moment ($\propto 1/r^3$) dominates over the quadrupole, octopole, or hexadecapole moments, which drop off more rapidly as $\sim 1/r^4$, $1/r^5$ and $1/r^6$, respectively.

-This experiment gives students experience working with magnets, exporting and importing data for data analysis, creating log-log plots, and drawing physical significance from the slope and from the fit intercept.
-Students with an interest in engineering can work in CAD to alter or re-design the smartphone bed and extension arm presented here.
-Going one step further, students with access to a maker space or lab equipped with 3D printers can program and print the holders in-house.
-This is a valuable skill in a world where 3D printing has found applications in a wide range of industries.
-Without a 3D printed guide, students are free to imagine how to conduct the measurement.
-Our remote students in fall 2020 had many different and clever experimental setups, most made from cardboard and wood.